You are here: Urology Textbook > Kidneys > Urogenital tuberculosis

 Minimal lesions of tuberculosis:

 Minimal lesions arise hematogenously from the complex primary and lead to a secondary manifestation in the kidneys and other urogenital organs.
-Minimal lesions are initially caseating tuberculomas, with good control of the immune system they lead to calcified area.
+Minimal lesions are initially caseating tuberculomas, with good control of the immune system they lead to calcified lesion.
 The immune status determines the further course.

 Renal manifestation of tuberculosis:

 Upon activation of tuberculosis due to a poor immune status, a chronic inflammatory process with granulomas, scarring, calcification and caseating necrosis begins.
-The sloughing of caseous material via the collecting systems leads to deformation of pyelocaliceal system, calyx cavities [fig. renal tuberculosis in IVU] and papillary necrosis.
+The sloughing of caseous material via the collecting systems leads to deformation of pyelocalyceal system, calyx cavities [fig. renal tuberculosis in IVU] and papillary necrosis.
 Scarring leads to calyceal infundibular narrowing and strictures of the ureteropelvic junction with hydronephrosis.

 The final stage of renal manifestation (and destruction) is the "cement" kidney: complete caseating necrosis without any renal function.